-When we pulled out our handy map (um, phone) and saw Georgia was next on our nationwide expansion, we kinda lost it.
+When we pulled out our handy map (um, phone) and saw Georgia was next on our nationwide expansion for renters and homeowners, we kinda lost it.

 Why?
 Well, Atlanta’s been having its moment (for awhile now!), and we’ve been crushing hard.
 We hear the foodie scene is on point, and the tech and startup scene is boasting.
 So what better excuse than to whip up an Atlanta city guide?